All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can tirzepatide replace my insulin?

 For some patients on basal insulin, tirzepatide's blood sugar-lowering effects are strong enough to allow insulin discontinuation.
-However, this should only be done under close provider supervision with regular blood sugar monitoring.
+But this should only be done under close provider supervision with regular blood sugar monitoring.
 Patients on mealtime (bolus) insulin or with very high A1C levels may still need some insulin.

 Will my A1C go back up if I stop tirzepatide?